Women's Health (cont.)

-Many diseases affect both women and men alike but some diseases occur in women at a higher frequency.
+Many diseases affect both women and men alike, but some diseases occur at a higher frequency in women.
 For example, gallstones are three to four times more common in women than in men.
-About 18% of women compared to 6% of men in the U.S. suffer migraine headaches, a ratio of three females to one male.
-Other conditions which plague women more often than men include irritable bowel syndrome and urinary tract infections.
+About 18% of women in the U.S. suffer migraine headaches compared with only 6% of men, a ratio of three females to one male.
+Other conditions seen more often in women than in men include irritable bowel syndrome and urinary tract infections.

 Urinary tract infections, including cystitis (bladder infection) and kidney infection (pyelonephritis) are significant health problems that especially affect women.
 Kidney disease is a leading cause of high blood pressure (hypertension).
 And, after age 50, hypertension is more common in women than in men.

 Also more common in women than men are the autoimmune disorders (for example, multiple sclerosis, Sjögren's syndrome, and lupus).
 In these diseases, the immune system attacks the body's own tissue.
 Autoimmune disorders afflict at least 12 million Americans and 3/4 of them are women.
 One autoimmune disorder, rheumatoid arthritis, affects approximately 1.3 million Americans, with 2/3 of the sufferers being women.